examflunk/starter-academic/content/assignment/file_3/index.md

 title: Assignment 3
 summary: The goal of this assignment is to learn about the Naive Bayes Classifier (NBC).
 It uses large movie review dataset , Builds the vocabulary list of the training data and removing the words that has frequency less than 5, Calculate the probability of P[“the”] and P[“the” | Positive].
 It calculates  accuracy using five fold cross validation and Compares the effect of Smoothing on development dataset.
 Final accuracy is found using optimal parameter from smoothing on test dataset.

-Analysis :- The performance of the model is good when the smoothing parameter value is 1 (laplace Smoothing) and its slowly decreases w.r.t  alpha values decreases.
-With the 5 fold cross validations on test data, Final accuracy scores are [0.8652, 0.8724, 0.8742, 0.8756, 0.8718] and a mean accuracy of 87.18%

 links:
   - icon_pack: fab
     icon: fa-download